-We specialise in providing for pupils with a Primary diagnosis of ASC/ASD who are aged between the ages of 6 years to 19 years.
+We specialise in providing for pupils with SEMH, communication difficulties and challenging behaviour who are aged between the ages of 5 years to 11 years.
 Initial enquiries and informal visits are always welcome; but referrals should come to us directly from the pupil's local authority and we would encourage families to work with their local authority team from the outset wherever possible.